samuelemarro/scalable-benchmarking/guidance/self_critique_quality.md

 - Unjustified steps that a reader couldn't verify
 - Incomplete handling of cases
 - Wrong final answer
-- Proceeded with an answer despite the question being ill-posed

 **Examples of substantive issues requiring refinement:**
 - Used a theorem without checking its hypotheses